Although remote work has its perks, it can be difficult to communicate and build relationships.

 Video conferencing gives your team a chance to talk face-to-face more often.

 Consider scheduling a weekly, or biweekly, video meeting with the whole team.
-That way, everyone has a chance to see each other, put faces to names, and talk more freely than they can via email or chat.
+This gives everyone a chance to see each other, put faces to names, and talk more freely than they can via email or chat.

 This regular interaction will help build familiarity and trust.